foreverstupid/complex_graph/README.md

 in image area will be marked by the corresponding color of its preimage.
 Thus one can realize how exactly the function changes the complex plane.

-P.S.
-The project is in a work stage...

 # Build

 The project is written with using .NET 5.0.
 You can download dotnet